petrenkonikita112263/xwiki-cherry-pick/README.md

 From time to time, I do some mistakes during this process.
 So to avoid this problem, and to make the cherry-pick operations easier to do, I have created this script.

+Finally, if you had to remember one thing only, it allows you to backport a commit to any branch without touching anything on your current working directory.

+Note: you need to push the commit to the remote repository (if it is not already there) before processing.

 Configuration
 -----
 You should edit `xwiki-cherry-pick.py` and look in the "Globals" section.
 Here, you can define `workdir` which is the place where this script clones the repostories and does its job.
 By default, the value is `~/xwiki/backports`.
 You should keep the directory and not remove it to make future cherry-picks quicker.